nslavov/SCP_Meeting/proteomics/guidelines.md

 &nbsp;

 ## Recorded discussions
-The best practices for single-cell mass spec proteomics have been frequently discussed at the *single-cell proteomics conference*, and some of these discussions are available for a [YouTube playlist](https://www.youtube.com/playlist?list=PLHLRxq8iKFsLJey2MshSlUhg1lGAj0dLW).
+The best practices for single-cell mass spec proteomics have been frequently discussed at the *single-cell proteomics conference*, and some of these discussions are available at a [YouTube playlist](https://www.youtube.com/playlist?list=PLHLRxq8iKFsLJey2MshSlUhg1lGAj0dLW).

 &nbsp;